England Study Abroad Program at University College London

 After you have returned to the U.S., your home university will receive a Butler University transcript with the credit you earned at the University College London.
 The Butler University transcript will report the equivalent U.S. semester credit hours and letter grades.
 We also will send an official transcript to your permanent address.

-Self-catered housing located throughout London.
+This housing is located throughout London.
 Some of the houses are large and purpose-built, while others are converted private houses.
 Kitchens are provided for students to prepare their own food.
-You will be integrated with UCL degree-seeking students.
+Housing is integrated with UCL degree-seeking students.

-Catered accommodation.
 There are two halls of residence at UCL, Ifor Evans Hall and Ramsay Hall, both of which provide breakfast and dinner from Monday to Friday except on holidays.
-UCL halls of residence accommodations have mandatory meal plans which you will be billed for about halfway through the semester.
-Students with specific dietary requirements are strongly advised to apply for self-catered accommodation only.
-You will be integrated with UCL degree-seeking students.
+UCL halls of residence accommodations have mandatory meal plans.
+Students with specific dietary requirements are strongly advised to apply for alternate accommodation.
+Housing is integrated with UCL degree-seeking students.

 Most accommodations provide duvets (bedspreads) and pillows but not sheets.
 All students, regardless of accommodation, must supply their own towels.
 It is recommended that you wait until you are in London to purchase any bedding you might need.